Una1n/TicketSupport/README.md

 - Run `./dock start`
 - Launch `http://localhost:8000/` in your browser
 - You can login as admin to manage data with default credentials `admin@admin.com` - `password`
+- Tests can be run by typing: `./dock pest --parallel`